 Significant judgement is required in arriving at the net realisable value, particularly the estimated selling price of property inventories in the ordinary course of the business.
-The Group has considered all available information, including but not limited to expected sales prices, property market conditions, locations of property inventories and target buyers.
-The economic uncertainties resulting from COVID-19 pandemic may continue to impact the saleability of inventories.
-Where expectation differ from the original estimates, the difference will impact the carrying amount of inventories.
+The Group and the Company have considered all available information, including but not limited to expected sales prices, property market conditions, locations of property inventories and target buyers.